 South Africa has a well-developed regulatory standards regime that oversees the labeling and marking requirements.

-The South African Bureau of Standards (SABS, an agency of the Department of Trade and Industry, or DTI) and its accredited divisions and agents, is the national standards, homologation and accreditation authority.
+Accreditor The South African Bureau of Standards (SABS, an agency of the Department of Trade, Industry and Competition, or the DTIC) and its accredited divisions and agents, is the national standards, homologation, and accreditation authority.
 SABS oversees labeling and marking in the following categories:

 - Food and Health